Competition

 (2) If the Authority decides

-that a condition attached to its approval to a merger or acquisition has not been
+that a condition attached to its approval to a merger or acquisition, or a

-or is not being complied with, it may give the relevant person such directions as
+is not being complied with, it may give the relevant person such directions as it

 (3) A direction under paragraph (1)